markope/crossbarwww/website/crossbario/iotcookbook/Arduino-Yun-Basic-Setup.md

 ### Wifi

-When the Arduino Yun is first powered on, the Wifi will be starting in **AP-Mode** ("Access Point Mode") and the Yun creates a new wireless network on the IP range
+When the Arduino Yun is first powered on, the Wifi will be starting in **AP-Mode** ("Access Point Mode") and the Yun creates a new wireless network.
+You can configure the Yun to use your wifi by connecting to this, calling up a configuration page it serves, and entering your wifi credentials on this.
+(The configuration can easily be done on a smartphone or tablet if your dev machine does not have wifi.)

-   192.168.240.0/24

 When you scan for Wifi networks, you should see a new network with a SSID as